ksator/junos_automation_with_rest_calls/README.md

 ### Junos REST API explorer

 ### curl

+curl is an open source command line tool for transferring data.

 Retrieve and print the software information in a xml representation from an vMX router with a REST API call.
 The rpc get-software-information is the equivalent of 'show version'